-The Company and its subsidiaries derive a substantial portion of their income from short-term investments and investments in investment grade municipal and corporate bonds and equity securities.
+The Company derives a substantial portion of its income from short-term investments and investments in investment grade bonds and equity securities.
 The Company's investment policy is designed to balance the competing objectives of asset quality and investment income.
 Changes in general economic conditions, interest rates, activity levels in securities markets and other external factors could adversely affect the value of the Company's investment portfolio and, in turn, the Company's operating results and financial condition.
-In recent years, economic and credit market conditions have adversely affected the ability of some issuers of debt securities to repay their obligations and have affected the market values of the underlying securities.
+Periods of economic uncertainty and tight credit markets can negatively impact the market values of investment securities and the ability of some issuers to repay the underlying obligations associated with those securities.
 If the carrying value of the Company's investments exceeds the fair value, and the decline in fair value is deemed to be other-than-temporary, the Company will be required to write down the value of its investments, which would negatively impact the Company's results of operations and financial condition.